mikeMedis/mikeMedis.github.io/_portfolio/blocmarks.md

 ## Problem

-Bookmarks are all private to each users own computer and for time to time get very cluttered and disorganized.
+It is easy enough to bookmark a URL in your browser, but eventually your bookmark library may get cluttered and it may require effort to manage bookmarks.
+It would be nice to have the ability to share bookmarks with friends.
+That is not something you can do easily from your native browser.

 ## Solution

-To make a application that users can have their own bookmarks organized by topic as well as have them shared to other users adding the ability to like and dislike as well.
+The BlocMarks application will solve this problem so that users can have their own bookmarks organized by topic as well as have them shared to other users adding the ability to like and dislike as well.

 ## Results